tiayyba/CYT180_Lab7/index.md

 ----

 ## Introduction
 In this lab, you will perform data preprocessing and exploratory data analysis (EDA) on a structured dataset.
-Data preprocessing and exploratory data analysis (EDA) are the foundation of every machine‑learning pipeline, especially in cybersecurity analytics where data can be noisy, inconsistent, incomplete, or heavily imbalanced.
+Data preprocessing and exploratory data analysis (EDA) are the foundation of every machine‑learning pipeline, especially in cybersecurity analytics where data can be noisy, inconsistent, incomplete, or heavily imbalanced.<br>
 Before building any model—whether for intrusion detection, anomaly detection, fraud scoring, or malware classification, you must thoroughly understand the raw data.
 Preprocessing ensures the dataset is clean, reliable, and mathematically prepared for ML algorithms.
 EDA helps reveal hidden patterns, relationships, suspicious behaviors, and structural issues long before modeling begins.
 In cybersecurity, poorly preprocessed data can lead to: